ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **clientId**: any: The client ID associated with your Square application.
 * **clientSecret**: [SecretBase](#secretbase): The client secret associated with your Square application.
 * **connectionProperties**: any: Properties used to connect to Square.
 It is mutually exclusive with any other properties in the linked service.
 Type: object.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **host**: any: The URL of the Square instance. (i.e. mystore.mysquare.com)
 * **redirectUri**: any: The redirect URL assigned in the Square application dashboard. (i.e. http://localhost:2500)
 * **useEncryptedEndpoints**: any: Specifies whether the data source endpoints are encrypted using HTTPS.
 The default value is true.
 * **useHostVerification**: any: Specifies whether to require the host name in the server's certificate to match the host name of the server when connecting over SSL.
 The default value is true.